Contextual Editing

 Note

-The contextual editing sidebar allows editors to edit content elements and page properties directly in the frontend without leaving the page.
-A sidebar panel slides in from the right, displaying the TYPO3 FormEngine edit form inside an iframe.
+Contextual editing lets editors modify content elements and page properties directly in the frontend.
+Clicking an edit button opens a sidebar panel that slides in from the right, displaying the TYPO3 FormEngine edit form — no detour through the backend required.

 Enable the feature in your site settings: